Kyle91980/Kyle91980/README.md

 - 👋 Hi, I’m Kyle Gerken
 - 👀 I’m interested in ...
-C++ programming at the moment.
-Im starting a 100 Days of Programming challenge soon!
+Learning software development, Currently working with C/C++/C#, Java, Unity, JavaScript, JSON.
 - 🌱 I’m currently learning ...
-C++, looking forward to Java once I get my C++ into an intermediate skill level.
+Keeping my options open.
+Always looking for new projects to try out.
 - 💞️ I’m looking to collaborate on ...
 Hopefully Windows Application development.
-I havea long way to go, but I'm sure my understanding will better once I get into Java and Adnroid development.
+I havea long way to go, but I'm sure my understanding will better once I get into Java and Android development.
 - 📫 How to reach me ...
 Currently this is my best way to contact me.

-I'm looking to move towards Discord communities and began moving most of my finished project to Replit for the cloud storage.
+-- Last Updated 6/9 --
+- Current working projects
+1. AsteroidDilemma - Unity Engine, C#
+2. Dealerships - Eclipse IDE, Java

 <!---
 Kyle91980/Kyle91980 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.